-Last month, Justin and I traveled to Nantucket for very the first time!
+Last month, Justin and I traveled to Nantucket for very the first time.
 This charming New England island has been a summer destination we have long dreamt of visiting, so with a break in our schedules we seized the opportunity to go!
 Whether it was exploring the islands rich history or dinning at the most talked about restaurants around town, we made sure to soak in every minute in this very special place.
 On Main Street, farmers sold produce off the backs of trucks.
 Climbing roses bloomed by the thousands up cottage walls in Siasconset and dozens of sailboats littered the Nantucket Sound off the northern shore.
 The bottom line: Nantucket was above and beyond any expectation!
+Below I’m sharing a guide to the island along with details of our trip!

 We scheduled our trip for the second week of July in an attempt to avoid holiday crowds, but also experience the bounty of blooms while at there peek.
 We flew in early Tuesday morning and caught a connecting flight in Washington, D.C., one of three major airports that offer direct flights to the island.
 Prior to our trip we were well-informed that traveling to Nantucket can be rather difficult due to missed connections, delayed flights and the unpredictable fog that the “Grey Lady” is infamously known for.
 Luckily we didn’t encounter any issues, and had an entire afternoon to settled-in, unpack and explore.